-In our approach, the quadratic forms are interpreted as second-order approximations of the input-output functions computed by the neurons, and the resulting characterization is similar to the one given by classical physiological experiments (e.g., De Valois, Albrecht, & Thorell, 1982; De Valois, Yund, & Hepler, 1982; Schiller, Finlay, & Volman, 1976a, 1976b).
-Because of this interpretation, the linear term cannot be neglected or eliminated as in the experimental studies cited above.
-Only if the linear term is proved to be reasonably close to zero can one consider the quadratic term alone and apply the methods described in section 8.
+In our approach the quadratic forms are interpreted as second-order approximations of the input-output functions computed by the neurons, and the resulting characterization is similar to the one given by classical physiological experiments (e.g., De Valois et al., 1982b,a; Schiller et al., 1976a,b).
+Because of this interpretation the linear term cannot be neglected or eliminated as it is the case in the experimental studies cited above.
+Only if the linear term is proved to be reasonably close to zero one can consider the quadratic term alone and apply the methods described in Section 8.

-Two recent theoretical studies (Hashimoto, 2003; Bartsch & Obermayer, 2003) learned quadratic forms without the linear term from natural images.
-The eigenvectors of H were visualized and interpreted as "relevant features."
-Some of them were discarded because they were "unstructured."
-According to our analysis, this interpretation holds for only the two eigenvectors with the largest positive and negative eigenvalues.
+Two recent theoretical studies (Hashimoto, 2003; Bartsch and Obermayer, 2003) have learned quadratic forms without the linear term from natural images.
+The eigenvectors of H were visualized and interpreted as "relevant features".
+Some of them were discarded because they were "unstructured".
+According to our analysis, this interpretation only holds for the two eigenvectors with largest positive and negative eigenvalues.
 We think that the remaining eigenvectors should not be visualized directly but applied as transformations to the optimal stimuli.
 Therefore, it is possible for them to look unstructured but still represent a structured invariance, as illustrated in Figure 11.
-For example, Hashimoto (2003, Fig. 5a) shows the eigenvectors of a quadratic form learned by a variant of SFA performed by gradient descent.
+For example, Hashimoto (2003, Fig. 5a) shows in her paper the eigenvectors of a quadratic form learned by a variant of SFA performed by gradient descent.
 The two largest eigenvectors look like two Gabor wavelets and have the same orientation and frequency.
-According to the interpretation above and to Hashimoto, this shows that the network responds best to an oriented stimulus and is invariant to a phase shift.
+According to the interpretation above and to the cited paper, this shows that the network responds best to an oriented stimulus and is invariant to a phase shift.
 The third eigenvector looks like a Gabor wavelet with the same frequency as the first two but a slightly different orientation.
-Hashimoto suggests that this eigenvector makes the interpretation of that particular quadratic form difficult.
-According to our analysis, that vector might code for a rotation invariance, which would be compatible with a complex cell behavior.
+Hashimoto suggests that this eigenvector makes the interpretation of that particular quadratic form difficult (Hashimoto, 2003, page 777).
+According to our analysis, that vector might code for a rotation invariance, which would be compatible with a complex-cell behavior.